nathaniel-may/nametag/README.md

 _early stages of development- expect nothing to work and everything to change_

-Have a directory with the media files you'd like to organize and include a file named `schema.q` in that directory which describes your desired schema.
+Have a directory with the media files you'd like to organize and include a file named `schema.dhall` in that directory which describes your desired schema.
 Run the app from source like so:

 ```
 cargo run -- <path>
 ```

 ## Future Features
+- An init command that copies the starter config file
 - Query the filenames that match the schema.
 - Rename consecutive sets in the UI.
 - Run configuration to skip names that match the schema so you can "pick up where you left off"